The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

 Use `selfrepair:description` to attempt an automated fix of Hecate's own code based on the issue description.
 Similarly, `selfimprove:suggestion` asks Hecate to refactor itself with the provided suggestion.
 Both commands rely on your OpenAI API key and create a `.bak` backup of the current source before overwriting it if successful.

 ### Antivirus Scanning
 Run `antivirus.py` to periodically scan the `scripts/` directory for infected files using `clamscan`.
+The script also attempts to keep the ClamAV virus definitions up to date by calling `freshclam` at regular intervals.
 Any detected threats are moved to the `quarantine/` folder.
-Ensure ClamAV is installed so the scan can run successfully.
+Ensure both `clamscan` and `freshclam` are installed so the scan and updates can run successfully.